 The committee chair will prepare a written report of the inquiry that includes the name and position of the respondent, a description of the allegations of research misconduct, any federal agency support, and the basis for recommending or not recommending that the allegations warrant an investigation.

-The committee will deliver the draft report to the Associate Dean.
+The committee will deliver the draft report to the Assistant Vice President.

-The Associate Dean will transmit the evidence and draft inquiry report to the Vice President for Administration and External Relations (“VP for Administration”).
+The Assistant Vice President will transmit the evidence and draft inquiry report to the Vice President for Administration and External Relations (“VP for Administration”).
 The VP for Administration must evaluate the evidence and decide whether an investigation is warranted based on the criteria in Section 6.3.1.c above.

 If an investigation is warranted, the respondent will be removed as signatory for any grants on which he or she is principal investigator.
 As the respondent may remain eligible to all faculty rights of salary, rank, and title while the investigation is carried forward, WVSOM must utilize sources other than grant funds if a portion of the respondent's salary was designated to be paid by the sponsoring agency.

-If an investigation is not warranted, the Associate Dean shall secure and maintain for seven (7) years after the termination of the inquiry sufficiently detailed documentation of the inquiry to permit a later assessment by the applicable federal agency of the reasons Procedure for Institutional Policy R-03: Research Misconduct Page 5 of 12 why an investigation was not conducted.
+If an investigation is not warranted, the Assistant Vice President shall secure and maintain for seven (7) years after the termination of the inquiry sufficiently detailed documentation of the inquiry to permit a later assessment by the applicable federal agency of the reasons Procedure for Institutional Policy R-03: Research Misconduct Page 5 of 12 why an investigation was not conducted.
 These documents must be provided to the federal agency upon request.

 The VP for Administration shall notify the respondent whether the inquiry found an investigation to be warranted.
 The notice to the respondent must include a copy of the draft inquiry report, a copy of or reference to 42 C.F.R.
 Part 93 if PHS funds were applied for or used, and a copy of WVSOM’s policies and procedures on research misconduct.
 The respondent will be allowed five (5) business days from the date he/she received the draft inquiry report to submit comments to the VP for Administration.